Jasper-Hewitt/social_media/README.md

 ### todo
 running things locally forever. steps.
+- there is an errror whenever the tweet is too long! fix this and put it into the code, maybe create another summarization step
+- create spokesman package
 - convert .ipynb to .py (can be in private github page.)
-- connect it to owen's 機器.
+- connect it to owen's server.

 We have to create a twitter bot that is similar to one that owen has already made before with one of his students (https://twitter.com/ks_ESG_daily).
 Our bot is different because it will also comment on some of the ESG initiatives of companies under Wanin, and other companies in Taiwan.